JinsuYeo/tetris/README.md

 # tetris
- trying to make tetris in C
+ trying to clone tetris in C